abhishm/blog/_posts/2017-05-26-Policy-Gradient-with-RNN.md

 # Policy Gradient

 Policy gradient is a popular method to solve a reinforcement learning problem.
-In a reinforcement learning, there is an agent observes the present state of the environment, takes an action according to her **policy**, receives a reward and the environment goes to a next state.
+In reinforcement learning problem, there is an agent that observes the present state of the environment, takes an action according to her **policy**, receives a reward and the environment goes to a next state.
 This process is repeated until some terminating criterion is met.
 The batch of *state, action, and reward* forms one `trajectory` of the environment.
 The goal of the agent is to maximize its total reward obtained in one trajectory.
-The following figure represents a archetypical setting of a reinforcement learning problem:
+The following figure represents an archetypical setting of a reinforcement learning problem:
 ![rl]({{site.baseurl}}/assets/images/2017-05-26-policy-gradient-with-RNN/rl.png)

 Policy gradient provides a method to solve a reinforcement learning problem.
 A policy is simply a function which takes the state of the environment as the input and gives the actions' probabilities as the output.
 Usually, we use a parameterized policy and use the Feed Forward Neural Network to represent this policy.
 A typical policy network looks as the following: